BIOS-IMASL/13Check_RNA/README.md

 ### Using the checkrna module

-[In this Jupyter Notebook](https://github.com/BIOS-IMASL/13Check_RNA/ExampleNotebook.ipynb) you can run the following commands and the examples of use, and check-out the output messages and error-warnings.
+[In this Jupyter Notebook](https://github.com/BIOS-IMASL/13Check_RNA/blob/master/examples/ExampleNotebook.ipynb) you can run the following commands and the examples of use, and check-out the output messages and error-warnings.

-0. **In a python script or notebook shell write:**
+0. **In a Python script or Jupyter notebook write:**

 ```python
 import checkrna